 We reviewed the available feeders and came up with quick comparison to help you decide which feeder type is best suited to keep your flock well fed.
 Continue reading after the comparison for a deep dive of features and pros and cons.

-Twenty pounds of food is adequate for around 4-6 chickens for about a week in this Grandpa's Automatic Chicken Feeder.
+Forty pounds of food is adequate for around 12 chickens for about a week and change in this Grandpa’s Automatic Chicken Feeder.
 If you routinely travel or work late hours, this is a perfect option for you.

 Mixed-flock usage is not suggested for this product.
 Only use mature chickens to avoid young chicks getting entangled when the larger birds step off.